-Well, if laying out on the beach and sipping drinks for a whole day isn't your idea of a good time, but you're fascinated by Canary Islands and in need of warm and beautiful getaway, go to Tenerife!
-It's true heaven on earth - it offers everything which all mountain afficionados , nature lovers, outdoor addicted and sightseeing enthusiasts need.
+Well, if laying out on the beach and sipping drinks for a whole day isn't your idea of a good time, but you're fascinated by Canary Islands and in need of a warm and beautiful getaway, go to Tenerife!

-The south of Tenerife is dramatic and dry, with scare vegetation, covered in dried dust, very Sparta-like.
+The southern Tenerife is dramatic and dry, with scarce vegetation, covered in dried dust, very Sparta-like.
 But it guarantees sunny weather.

 The north of the island is completely different - with green, abundant vegetation it's definitely more preferred by local inhabitants.
-But the climate there's more windy and rainy.
+There are fewer tourists in the northern Tenerife but the climate there is more windy and rainy.

-This National Park is the biggest (literally!) attraction in Tenerife as it encircles the highest mount in Spain - volcano Teide.
+This National Park is the biggest (literally!)
+Tenerife attraction as it encircles the highest mount in Spain - volcano Teide.
 This lava monster reaches whopping 3718 metres above sea level!
-As you can guess, the landscapes of Teide National Park provide unforgettable experience!
+As you can guess, the landscapes of Teide National Park provide an unforgettable experience!

 Just get yourself a map, sunscreen and sunglasses (it's always sunny there) and start exploring this natural gem of Tenerife!

 MOUNT TEIDE CABLE CAR

 There's a cable car conveniently located on one of the volcano's slopes - it takes you from 2356 metres up to 3555 metres.
 At the foot of Teide, there's lots of parking space (free of charge), so it's very convenient for tourists travelling by car.

 The best you can do to visit the highest volcano in Europe is to book the cable car's ride online at least a few days in advance.
 It's more than probable that when you arrive at the ticket office without booking, there will be no places left.